-Specific CASL Game Rules for U11-U12 Age Groups
+Specific CASL Game Rules for U9-U10 Age Groups

-The following rules are specific to all U11-U12 teams participating with CASL for the Spring 2022 Season.
+The following rules are specific to all U9-U10 teams participating with CASL for the Spring 2022 Season.
 Please familiarize yourself with these rules and make sure parents and players are aware!

-- Each player is required to play at least 50% of the game. - Each team will have 9 players on the field, including the goalkeeper. - The game will be played with a size 4 soccer ball. - Games will consist of two 30-minute halves with a 5-minute halftime in between. - Either team will be allowed to substitute on any normal substitution situation when their team is in possession of the ball. - Offsides WILL BE ENFORCED. - Goalkeepers ARE allowed to punt the ball. - You are NOT allowed to club pass DI or DII (competitive) players onto a CASL team. - Only ASA club rosters are used for the game day check-in procedure.
-If you are club passing a player, they will be required to have their ASA club roster attached to the roster of the team they are club passing on.
+- Each player is required to play at least 50% of the game. - Each team will have 7 players on the field, including the goalkeeper. - The game will be played with a size 4 soccer ball. - Games will consist of two 25-minute halves with a halftime in between. - Either team will be allowed to substitute on any normal substitution situation regardless of who has possession of the ball. - There is NO OFFSIDES. - Goalkeepers ARE allowed to punt the ball. - Players will get a second throw-in attempt if first one is not legal.
+The second consecutive infraction will result in the other team getting possession of the throw-in. - You are NOT allowed to club pass DI or DII (competitive) players onto a CASL team. - Only official club rosters are used for the game day check-in procedure.
+If you are club passing a player, they will be required to have their official club roster attached to the roster of the team they are club passing on.
 The referee has the right to spot check any player at any time by, but not limited to, asking the player his or her date of birth and making sure that it matches the date on the roster.
 If a coach is caught playing an uninsured, non-registered player, they will be suspended from coaching in the league and will be subject to further discipline. - ONLY coaches or managers that appear on the roster are allowed on the sideline. - NO Jewelry can be worn during games, nor can a band aid or patch be used to cover jewelry. - Intentional heading of the ball is NOT allowed.